How to Create a Perfect Social Pitch & Communicate with Purpose

 Hi my name is Austin, I am a trust architect and CEO of Travel Out There.

-It is our Network of Competence is your Confidence.
+Our Network of Competence is your Confidence.

 Ask for tips and insights from those that are great at the art of pitching!